 What do you do then?

-What do you do then?
 What do you do when a doctor you are sent to gives you basic parenting advice such as ”play with your child” or ”don’t allow screen time”?
-What do you do if your child is a picky eater, and your therapist says ”force-feed your child” or ”don’t feed him all day, and he’ll want to touch food by himself when he’s really hungry”?
-Seriously, what do you do?
+If your child is a picky eater, and your therapist says ”force-feed your child” or ”don’t feed him all day, and he’ll want to touch food by himself when he’s really hungry”?
+Seriously, what happens next?
+What do you do?

 The months passed, and we came to the 18th-month check-up, where I requested to get an appointment with a developmental specialist.
 The doctor was shocked, but she took everything seriously – she listened and tried to give us constructive advice.